smithdj/smithdj.github.io/ongoing.md

 ## Ongoing and Unpublished Research

 4\. **Daniel J. Smith**, Ashly E. Jordan, and Holly Hagan.
+In preparation.
 “Correcting the count: A potential bias in estimating hepatitis C virus infection using data on people who inject drugs.”

 3\. **Daniel J. Smith**.
 October 2015.
 “The myth of home-field advantage in the NFL: An analysis of structural determinants of game outcomes.”